Chairs and directors are FAUW members and have access to all of our services and supports.

-- Erin, our executive manager, supports the Executive and Board.
-She's a good person to ask her about the inner workings of FAUW or FAUW's take on a policy.
+- Matt, our executive manager, supports the Executive and Board.
+He's a good person to ask about the inner workings of FAUW or FAUW's take on a policy.

-- Katie is our AF&T and policy officer.
-She supports individual faculty members and advises on policy development and interpretation.
+- The AF&T and policy officer supports individual faculty members and advises on policy development and interpretation.
 She can help you and your colleagues navigate individual situations.

-- Laura, our communications officer, handles the association's communications and events, and also supports the Council of Representatives.
-She can direct you to information about anything FAUW-related, as she generally knows who's working on what issues, and where things are documented.
+- Our communications officer handles the association's communications and events, and also supports the Council of Representatives.